Ryan-Raiz/avanti/src/read/4-Chapter/README.md

 from above saying:
 - Go up - third floor!

+Arthur went up to the last floor.
+A middle-aged man was waiting for him in the door frame.
+- How was your flight - he asked.
+- It was good, thank you.
+May I come in?
+- Yes, sure, I'm sorry.
+I'm just excited to see you.
+Please come in.

+Arthur went in.
+He put his bag on the floor at the entrance and went into the dining room.
+There was some wine and food on the table.

+- Have you been waiting for someone? - Arthur asked.
+- Why?
+- It just looks as you were wating for some guests.
+- No, I was only waiting for you.
+Wanna drink?
+- Sure, scotch would be good!
+- I have a Glenmorangie and a Caol Ila.
+- Caol Ila, please.

+Serge went into his open kitchen and grabbed a bottle of Caol Ila and two glasses.
+He poured whiskey in the glasses and gave one glass to Arthur.

+- So, how can I help you?
+- You heard what happened in San Francisco, right?
+- Some of that, sure.
+- I wanna find out who was calling me from Budapest when I found out about the murder of my friend.
+- Are you sure, she was murdered?
+Did you see her body?
+- Not personally but I saw the news about the murder.
+- You know, the news don't mean shit.
+We create news ourselves.
+- Yes, I know, but these weren't the news from us.
+- It doesn't matter it's the same all around the globe - you cannot trust the news anymore - Serge took a sip of whiskey - What's the phone number you got called from?
+- Here it is - Arthur reached his mobile phone to Serge - I have another question - who's currenlty working in the city?

 - After meeting Serge they will go to this apartment or walk the streets